Aside from our genes, what makes humans different from other animals?

 This article lists many benefits of living in a medina – list them, adding any additional benefits that strike you.
 Then, create a list of drawbacks.

-Medina quarters have usually been inhabited for a thousand years or more, and often contain historical fountains, palaces, public squares, mosques, and churches.
+Medina quarters have usually been inhabited for a thousand years or more, and often contain historical public works – features important to the whole community – such as fountains for drinking water, schools, markets, shops, public squares, mosques, and churches.
+Traditionally, the medina was the city, and its residents rarely needed to leave its confines.

 Fresh fish – caught this morning – for sale in the souq, or market.
 It will likely be carried home by the purchaser, wrapped in yesterday’s newspaper.
 Sometimes a map pushing a cart full of iced fish will delivery it straight to residents’ doors.